 Please follow the procedure described in the How to update my SSD Firmware - Stormshield Knowledge Base article (authentication required).

-In a GNU/Linux system, the "dd" command has to be used.
-This is a UNIX command that allows copying raw data, particularly adapted for copying on peripheral devices (in command line):
+In a GNU/Linux system, the dd command must be used.
+This is a UNIX command that makes it possible to copy raw data, particularly adapted for copying on peripheral devices (in command line).

 $ dd if=my_file of=my_USB_key bs=1M

 - if=input file: reads this input file.
 This may be a file or a peripheral device.
 In this case, it is the restoration disk image.

 - of=output file: writes this output file.
 Likewise, this may be a file or a peripheral device.
 In this case, it is the USB drive.

 $ man dd